-If you are a senior leader managing someone whose interpersonal style rubs people the wrong way, you know that their conduct is bad for business.
-Whether he or she holds a management position or is otherwise a valuable contributor, the abrasive person’s behaviour causes distress, triggers staff turnover and sick leaves, and tarnishes your brand reputation.
+If you are a senior leader managing someone whose interpersonal style creates distress in the work environment, you know that their conduct is bad for business.
+Whether they hold a management position or are otherwise a valuable contributor, the abrasive person’s behaviour causes distress, triggers staff turnover and sick leaves, and tarnishes your brand reputation.

 You want to retain this person and their expertise, but the cost might be too high.
-To assess the cost and risk, fill out our free risk assessment tool.
-You might be surprised at what you discover.
+Fill out our free risk assessment tool to assess the cost and risk — you might be surprised at what you discover.

 That’s where our REAL™ Program for Abrasive Leaders* comes in.